microsoft/hi-ml/docs/source/examples.md

 ## Output datasets

-The fourth sample [examples/4/sample.py](examples/4/sample.py) demonstrates output dataset handling when running on AzureML.
+The sample [examples/4/sample.py](examples/4/sample.py) demonstrates output dataset handling when running on AzureML.

 In this case, the following parameters are added to `submit_to_azure_if_needed`: